abspen1/go-backend/README.md

 ## 📁 webapp
 ### This is an imported folder I use to connect to redis
 * The main bulk of working with get/post requests

+## Checkmail Package
+* Checking to make sure the email given is a valid email
+* Already a simple format check on the front end to catch obvious errors
+    * This is much more ellaborate of a check